Kelmar/Paws/README.md

 There's not much here yet.
 Currently this project only displays lines it receives from a UDP port.

 ## Goals
+These are the current goals of the project; they are not all complete or started yet.

 ### Source Selection
 Ideally a user can select their desired sources for logs from files or a network resource of some sort.